davidmoten/rxjava-extras/README.md

 TestingHelper
 -----------------
-This [helper class](src/main/java/com/github/davidmoten/rx/testing/TestingHelper.java) still in development.
 For a given named test the following variations  are tested:

 * without backpressure
 * intiial request maximum, no further request